Information about the Novavax (Nuvaxovid) COVID-19 vaccine, including how to book, potential side effects, and who is eligible.

-The Novavax COVID-19 vaccine (Nuvaxovid) is for adults aged 18 and above who wish to have a different COVID-19 vaccine option – it's free.
+The Novavax COVID-19 vaccine (Nuvaxovid) is for people aged 12 and over who wish to have a different COVID-19 vaccine option.
+It's free.

 Novavax is the first protein-based COVID-19 vaccine to be approved for use in New Zealand and helps prevent you from getting infected and having COVID-19 symptoms, or severe illness.

 The Novavax vaccine has been thoroughly assessed for safety by our own Medsafe experts.

 Medsafe only grants consent for using a vaccine in Aotearoa once they’re satisfied the international evidence shows the benefits outweigh the risks.

 The Pfizer vaccine remains the preferred COVID-19 vaccine for use in New Zealand, reflecting its excellent safety and effectiveness profile.